Optimized pow() approximation for Java, C / C++, and C#

 Combine Both Approximations

-Finally we can combine the two approximations into e^(ln(a) * b):
+Finally we can combine the two approximations into e^(ln(a) * b)

 public static double pow1(final double a, final double b) {